pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result

 ### User Story
-- User Story 5.5: View Memory - As a regular user/admin user the view count increases when the user clicks on a memory or refreshes the memory page
+- User Story 5.10: View Memory - As a regular user/admin user I can add a comment to a rating to a memory, and the average rating is updated accordingly
 ### Test case steps
 1.